Genivia/ugrep/README.md

   When the `--glob=` prompt is shown, a comma-separated list of gitignore-style glob patterns may be entered.
 Presssing ESC returns control to the pattern prompt.
+- Press CTRL-T to split the TUI screen to preview a file in the bottom pane.
+- Press CTRL-Y to view a file with a pager specified with `--view`.
 - Press Enter to switch to selection mode to select lines to output when ugrep exits.
 Normally, ugrep in query mode does not output any results unless results are selected.
 While in selection mode, select or deselect lines with